 Kirby Lee, USA Today Sports

-- Below are advanced stats, strategies and resources to learn how to bet on hockey.
+- Below are advanced stats, strategies and resources if you want to learn how to bet on hockey.

 - The best way to judge yourself as a hockey bettor is by how often you beat the closing line.

-- The NHL betting market is a little softer compared to the NFL, NBA and MLB betting markets.
+- The NHL betting market is a little softer compared to the NFL, NBA and MLB betting markets, so there's value to be had.

 The best part about betting on hockey is that the market is softer than it is for other sports such as the NFL, college football or NBA.